KEY POINTS I LEARNED FROM FAILURE:

 So how does an inexperienced 19 year old learn if not through professors?

-Through mentors.
+Through mentors and books.
 What made this type of learning different was that I actually got to APPLY what I learned immediately and then practice it.
 As an example, for TalentTrail, I was the one man sales team pitching companies our recruiting platform.
 After asking a few mentors for advice, I had put together our sales strategy and then get on the ground SELL.
 After 6 months of this, I felt pretty confident.

 TalentTrail kept opening new challenges every day and every week.
 For each challenge, I’d end up applying a similar structure: